 The Shadow (2019) is Company Chameleon’s new theatre piece which will premiere in November 2019.
 Choreographed by Anthony Missen and with a cast of twelve, The Shadow delves into one of the great philosophical themes of our time, the activation of unconscious desires.

 Amaranthine (2010-2018) is Company Chameleon‘s first male-female duet.
-Originally choreographed by Kevin Turner and Navala Chaudhari and performed in Spain in 2010, Amaranthine explores the timeless cycle of conflict and resolution between a woman and a man.
+Choreographed by Kevin Turner and Navala Chaudhari, Amaranthine explores the timeless cycle of conflict and resolution between a woman and a man.

-> Witness This (2017) is Chameleon‘s latest outdoor work by Kevin Turner, which draws on his experience of bi-polar illness.
+Witness This (2017) is Chameleon‘s latest outdoor work by Kevin Turner, which draws on his experience of bi-polar illness.